 Tony Dutzik is associate director and senior policy analyst with Frontier Group.
 His research and ideas on climate, energy and transportation policy have helped shape public policy debates across the U.S., and have earned coverage in media outlets from the New York Times to National Public Radio.
 A former journalist, Tony lives and works in Boston.

-Director, Environment Campaigns, PIRG
+Former Director, Environment Campaigns, PIRG